 You can vary the amount of fruit or onion in this salsa and a few drops of a hot sauce if you like a little kick.

-Servings: 8 – 10
+8 to 10 servings

-1 package (8 oz) cream cheese, softened (you can use chive cream cheese too)
+- 1 package (8 oz) cream cheese, softened (you can use chive cream cheese too)

-2 peaches, chopped
+- 2 peaches, chopped

-2 to 3 kiwis, peeled, chopped
+- 2 to 3 kiwis, peeled, chopped

-1 red pepper, finely chopped
+- 1 red pepper, finely chopped

-4 to 6 green onions, sliced thin, green and white parts
+- 4 to 6 green onions, sliced thin, green and white parts

-2 to 4 tablespoons finely chopped parsley or cilantro
+- 2 to 4 tablespoons finely chopped parsley or cilantro

-1/2 to 2/3 cup creamy Italian Dressing
+- ½ to 2/3 cup creamy Italian Dressing

-corn chips or crackers
+- Corn chips or crackers

 - In a bowl combine the kiwi peaches, red pepper, green onion, parsley and the Italian dressing.
 Mix to combine and then spoon the mixture over the cream cheese.